anthrax3/devops-wiki/books/continuous-delivery.rst

       how many transaction on a given period.

   *capacity*
-      maximum transaction with accepatable perfomance.
+      maximum transaction with acceptable performance.

 Measurements that can be performed: